 A beekeeper’s smoker is one of your most vital tools.
 It’s basically a cylinder with a bellows attached.
 A slow burning fire is inside the cylinder (made of pine needles, smoker fuel, old burlap, etc.).
 When you gently squeeze the smoker it will push a puff of smoke towards the bees and two things will happen.
 First, they will try to get away.
 Their natural instinct is to get out of the way of fires and they’ll leave if at all possible.
 Worker bees will duck into the hive trying to eat as much honey as possible before the bail.
 The second thing that the smoke will do is interfere with the bee’s communication signals.
 This will allow you to do your work in the hive without a hive that can communicate and swarm.

 Building the Hive

 You can either purchase a pre-built hive or build your own.
 Basically, the hive consists of long sheets that lay side by side like folders in a cabinet.
 They can easily be pulled out and scraped off.

 What Type of Bees

 The most common bee for beekeeping beginners is the Italian Honey Bee.
-They are gentle, very productive and easy to manage.
+They are gentle, very productive, and easy to manage.
 They are the most common bee available for purchase.
 Carniolans are dark bees and demand slightly more time.
 They are very gentle and winterize better.
-There population builds fast in the spring and you’ll need to plan accordingly.
+Their population builds fast in the spring and you’ll need to plan accordingly.
 Russian bees are also gentle and somewhat erratic.
 They are slower to build in the spring but build fast when they do.